What Is A Travel Trailer? Camping Trailers Explained

 However, slides are a double-edged sword - they are a great way to expand the interior room, but they are a potentially expensive failure point/pain in the you-know-what.

-Smaller camper trailers may feature a wet bathroom to save space.
-Larger RV trailers have full bathrooms with a separate shower, toilet, and sink (dry bathroom).
+Larger camper travel trailers have full bathrooms with a separate shower, toilet, and sink (dry bathroom).

 If a vehicle can tow, there is probably a travel trailer 'sized right' for it.

-When using an SUV as the tow vehicle, storage is inside the vehicle.
-This subjects you to the 'wonderful' smells that accompany what you bring along (Trash storage, gasoline inside your generator).
+When using an SUV as a tow vehicle, storage is inside the vehicle.
+This subjects you to the 'wonderful' smells that accompany what you bring (trash storage, gasoline inside your generator, etc.).

 How Much Does a Travel Trailer Cost?

 Retail prices for new RV trailers are all over the map, and cheap units are available for around $15,000 to ultra-luxury vacation trailers with an MSRP in the mid-$100,000's.

 The quality of these interior furnishings varies wildly, as does construction quality.